-- Coding an individual project - Agree topic with the teacher, write 2-page summary - Project will use at least one of the frameworks and tools presented - E.g. MPI, or TBB+MPI, or OpenCL + TBB ... - Submit -1- project proposal (before) and -2- a written report (after) about the project - 1. explaining problem, approach, - 2. explain design choices & work done, describe code results, analyze test results - Discuss project and report - · may be in seminar form with the class, if so agreed - Plus oral test - Together with / after project discussion, about any topic in the course program - Course evaluation - Please submit by the end of the course semester (you will need to, in order to take the examination)
+- 1. Coding an individual project - Agree topic with the teacher, write 2-page summary - Project will use at least one of the frameworks and tools presented - E.g. MPI, or TBB+MPI, or OpenCL + TBB ... - Submit -1- project proposal summary (before) and -2- a written report (after) about the project - 1. explaining problem, approach, - 2. explain design choices & work done, describe code results, analyze test results - Discuss project and report - · may be in seminar form with the class, if so agreed - 2.
+Discussion on course topics - Either together with or after project discussion, about any topic in the course program - 3.
+Course evaluation (required by the administration) - Please submit by the end of the course semester (you will need to, eventually, before the final examination)